Top white phone2xnew 01395 264607 Top white email2xnew Email us Top white webcam2xnew Webcam Top white search2xnew Basket Login Join

 Record the time each boat crosses the line on each lap.
 If using Course 1 this includes the first time the boats pass No 11 buoy after going out to No 10.

 Shorten the course if needed to meet the target time for the race.
 (S flag and 2 sound signals as the leading boat rounds the last mark).
+If you use the S flag you do not also need the Blue finish flag.

+If the race has run the scheduled number of laps, raise the Blue flag before the leading boat reaches the line.
 Once the leading boat has finished, finish all the others as they cross the line even if they haven’t sailed the required number of laps (their result will be worked out on average lap times).

 Record the finish time for each boat, give a sound signal for each finisher (not strictly required).